Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: linear system

 In the linear response regime wherein $T_1=T+\delta T$ and $T_2=T-\delta T$, we can compute the thermal conductivity from Eq.~\eqref{eq:Landauer's formula}, which is defined by~\cite{Kane97},

-Note that this formula holds for both transient and steady-state currents.
+Note that this formula holds for both transient and steady state currents.
 According to our assumption that $T_{1} > T_{2}$, it shows that the heat conductivity is always positive, consistent with the second law of thermodynamics.
-In the low temperature limit, i.e., $E_{+}/T \gg 1$, $\kappa_{T} \propto E_{+}e^{-E_{+}/T}/T^{2}$, the conductivity goes to zero at zero temperature and this is true at high temperature limit as well, i.e. $E_{+}/T \ll 1$, $\kappa_{T} \propto E_{+}$.
+In the low-temperature limit, i.e., $E_{+}/T \gg 1$, $\kappa_{T} \propto E_{+}e^{-E_{+}/T}/T^{2}$, the conductivity goes to zero at zero temperature, and this is true in the high-temperature limit as well, i.e. $E_{+}/T \ll 1$, $\kappa_{T} \propto E_{+}$.
 Maximum conductivity arises when $E_{+} = 6T$.

+If the baths couple to the system via the anti-symmetric mode $d$, the current can be obtained from the above expressions by replacing $c$ and $E_{+}$ by $d$ and $E_{-}$, respectively.
+In this case, if $E_{-} < 0$, i.e., $J > \omega$, the physical picture is similar to a bath effectively interacting with inverted oscillators.
+This leads to $I_{\rm net} < 0$ and $\kappa_T < 0$, which can be misconstrued as a violation of the second law or as cooling.

-In this Section, we have discussed the analytical expression of heat current in the presence of one and two baths.
-We have shown that the relative strength between the average number of particles of the system and the bath determines the initial heat current direction.
-We have computed the net current from hot to cold bath and obtained a Landauer-like formula assuring thermodynamics' second law.
+In this section, we have discussed the analytical expression of heat current in the presence of one and two baths.
+We have shown that the relative strength between the average number of photons of the system and the bath determines the initial heat current direction.
+We have computed the net current from hot to cold bath and obtained the Landauer-like formula assuring thermodynamic second law.
 Given the linear response regime, we analyzed thermal transport by calculating thermal conductivity.
-Transport is optimized at a non-zero energy of the excitation mode but suppressed for both $E_{+} \rightarrow 0$ and $E_{+} \rightarrow \infty$ limit.
+Transport is optimized at non-zero energy of the excitation mode but suppressed for both $E_{+} \rightarrow 0$ and $E_{+} \rightarrow \infty$.